nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 In case it is needed to pass additional flags to internally initialized `PGOPTIONS` variable, then `PGOPTIONS_EXTRA` variable can be used.
 It will be appended to `PGOPTIONS` variable.

-# 21 Migrating to EC based Configuration Signing keys
+# 21 Migrating to EC Based Configuration Signing Keys

-## 21.1 Steps to enable EC based signing keys
+## 21.1 Steps to Enable EC Based Signing Keys

-Since version 7.6.0 Central Server supports ECDSA based Configuration Signing keys.
-By default, both internal and external configuration signing keys will use RSA algorithm as in previous versions.
-EC algorithm can be enabled separately for internal and external keys so migration can be done steps first internal and then external keys or vice versa.
-The instructions how to start using internal and external signing EC keys are listed below.
+Since version 7.6.0 Central Server supports ECDSA based configuration signing keys.
+By default, both internal and external configuration signing keys use the RSA algorithm as in previous versions.
+The EC algorithm can be enabled separately for internal and external keys so migration can be done in steps, e.g., first internal and then external keys or vice versa.
+The instructions on how to start using internal and external signing EC keys are listed below.

 1. Update the configuration to use EC based keys.
 This can be done by updating the configuration file `/etc/xroad/conf.d/local.ini` and adding the following lines: